RIZZARSHI/RIZZARSHI/README.md

 Here are some ideas to get you started:
 - :school: I'm currently studying in ...
 Kendriya Vidyalaya, Subathu, India
 - 🔭 I’m currently working on ...
 ReImagine Texture Pack for Minecraft
-- 🌱 I’m currently pracicing ...
+- 🌱 I’m currently practicing ...
 Law
 - 👯 I’m looking to collaborate on ...
 Any Minecraft Resource Pack Project
 - 💬 Ask me about ...
 What ever.... :laughing:
 - 😄 Pronouns: ...
 He/Him